-Camel Dive Club & Hotel in Sharm El Sheikh is a PADI five-star Instructor Development Dive Resort specially designed to be a “one stop” base for your perfect diving holiday in the Red Sea:
+Camel Dive Club & Hotel in Sharm El Sheikh is a dive resort specially designed to be a “one stop” base for your perfect diving holiday in the Red Sea:

 The idea for Camel Dive Club began when its founder, Hesham Gabr, visited Naama Bay with friends in the early 1980s.
 Inspired by the lifestyle of Sinai’s diving pioneers, the project culminated with the opening of Camel Dive Club, in 1986.

 Camel Dive Club consisted of a modest one-storey stone building with palm-thatched courtyard (the diving centre), some straw huts (the ‘hotel’), a water tank, and a compressor.

 Most diving in Sharm el Sheikh in the 1980s took place from the shore, either on foot or by jeep.
 The coastline was almost totally undeveloped.
 Dive sites like Ras Nasrani, White Knight and Tower, now the location of luxury resorts, were popular shore dives.

 From sleepy fishing village to world class diving resort